 There are two ways to make Blender Eggnog–with or without alcohol.
 There is a bit of tweaking to the recipe, depending on which way you make it.
 The only difference between the two is the amount of nutmeg in the recipe.
 If you are using the brandy, use 1 teaspoon nutmeg.
 If you are not adding brandy (or any alcohol) use only 1/2 teaspoon of nutmeg.

-To make Blender Eggnog as written (meaning with the brandy), it’s all about that KitchenAid Blender!
-Begin by whipping the eggs and sugar for about 4 minutes.
-If you don’t trust me on the eggs cooking during this time, stick a thermometer in the blender (but don’t let the blender hit it) and watch that temperature rise!
-After you notice a thick custard forming, add the milk and nutmeg.
+After it has blended for a bit you will notice a thick custard forming, add then the milk and nutmeg.
 Blend on medium for the first 3 minutes, followed by high for 2 additional minutes.
-If you are adding the brandy, add it at this time and blend for one more minute on medium power.
+If you are adding the brandy, add and blend for one more minute on medium power.
 Chill it for a few hours before serving.
 For an added holiday touch, throw in a cinnamon stick for garnish.

 How Long will Blender Eggnog Last?